kryptokrona/kryptokrona-docs/guides/wallets/Using-Zedwallet.md

 Check [here](Using-remote-nodes) for more info.

-## Using ZedWallet
+## Using zedwallet

-With `TurtleCoind` still running in the background or another terminal/shell/command prompt, open ZedWallet in a new shell:
+With `TurtleCoind` still running in the background or another terminal/shell/command prompt, open zedwallet in a new shell:

 #### Windows